1. Introduction / background

 - conduct workplace audits

 The Health and Safety Audits for USC workplaces have been divided into two parts, both parts are to be completed annually.
 Ideally both parts should be conducted by more than one person.
-If the work area HSR is available they should participate in the audit.

 The audit that accompanies this guideline is designed for general work areas (including most of the teaching and study areas) and can be adapted to suit individual areas.
 Some specialist areas, such as laboratories, workshops and food preparation areas will need to use the “Specialist Area Health and Safety Audit” package.
 Contact email@example.com for this package.